UoB-COMSM0166/2025-group-6/README.md

 The UI follows a screen-based approach with separate page classes for different game states:

-##### LandingPage
-The entry point with options to start the game, view instructions, or adjust settings.
+##### LandingPage The entry point with options to start the game, view instructions, or adjust settings.
-##### GamePage
-The main gameplay screen with pause and exit functionality.
+##### GamePage The main gameplay screen with pause and exit functionality.
-##### WinnerPage
-Displays when a player wins, with options to restart.
+##### WinnerPage Displays when a player wins, with options to restart or go back to main page.

 The UI elements use an inheritance hierarchy for buttons, creating a consistent interaction model.